maedeh-jeddi/RainBot/README.md

 ### Detection gates

-This warehouse is full of same-coloured clutter — pallet labels, hazard tape, shelf trim — and an ungated search will happily lock onto something 3 m away and 1 m up.
+This warehouse is full of same-coloured clutter (pallet labels, hazard tape, shelf trim), and an ungated search will happily lock onto something 3 m away and 1 m up.
 Every colour detection is therefore **gated** to an axis-aligned box in the camera frame (X forward, Y left, Z up):